cisco-sso/git-migration/README.md

 ### `git-migration sync auto`

-Automatically syncs the repositories from the projects mentioned in the `app/config.json` .
-This config takes regex patterns to filter the repositories to sync over to GitHub.
+Automatically syncs the repositories from the projects mentioned in the `config.yml` .
+This config supports normal strings as well as regex patterns to filter the repositories to sync over to GitHub.